AnantharamanLab/vClassifier/README.md

 - tree_replacement_and_taxon_assignment directory contains outputs generated during reference tree replacement and taxon assignment.

 EXAMPLE
-V-Classifier-family -i "/PATH/TO/query_genomes.fna" -l "/PATH/TO/query_family" -p "/PATH/TO/V-Classifier" -t 30
+ViClassifier_family -i "/PATH/TO/query_genomes.fna" -l "/PATH/TO/query_family" -p "/PATH/TO/ViClassifier" -t 30

-V-Classifier-subfamily
+ViClassifier_subfamily
 Usage
-V-Classifier-subfamily -i "/PATH/TO/query_genomes.fna" -l "/PATH/TO/taxa_of_query_genomes.txt" -p "/PATH/TO/Installation" -t "Number of threads"
+ViClassifier_subfamily -i "/PATH/TO/query_genomes.fna" -l "/PATH/TO/taxa_of_query_genomes.txt" -p "/PATH/TO/Installation" -t "Number of threads"

 Option descriptions
 -i     Input query genomes in FASTA format.
 -l     Input taxon list of query genomes.
 First column is the list of query ID and second is the taxon list at subfamily level.
 -t     Number of threads to use for parallel running.
--p     Path of intallation of V-Classifier.
+-p     Path of intallation of ViClassifier.
 -h     Show help on version and usage.

 Output descriptions